 Certified Abstractor: Job Description & Education Requirements

-Certified abstractors are title examiners who have received licensure by the National Association of Land Title Examiners and Abstractors.
+Certified abstractors are title examiners who have received licensure by the National Association of Land Title Examiners and Abstractors (NALTEA).
 These abstractors are required to follow the guidelines of their association and maintain certification.
 Certification requires that abstractors have a minimum of work experience and pass a test; continuing education is required for recertification.

 Job Description of Certified Abstractors